*** As with last season's thread, we'll be talking freely about races without spoiler tags, so please beware if you watch races on a delay! ***

 - ESPN carries races live both on their various broadcast channels, but also on their various apps as long as you’ve got a TV provider login with the appropriate access to ESPN.

 - F1TV is an official streaming service that offers two tiers.
-The “Pro” tier lets you stream races live for about $80 a year, but you can get on demand streams of all races for a much more reasonable $26 a year if you don’t fancy waking up at 5 AM or something for like 2/3rds of the races.
+The “Pro” tier lets you stream races live for about $80 a year, but you can get on demand streams of all races for a much more reasonable $26 a year if you don’t mind watching on a bit of a time delay, and don't care about some of the extra programming that's part of the pro tier.
 There are also month to month subscriptions available, and there might be promos available as we approach the start of the season.

-- The official F1 YouTube channel doesn't offer full replays, but they do have great highlights packages for every practice, qualifying, and race session throughout the year, as well as great interview an analysis coverage throughout race weekends, and a variety of other miscellaneous interesting video clips in between.
+- The official F1 YouTube channel doesn't offer full replays, but they do have great highlights packages for every practice, qualifying, and race session throughout the year, as well as good interview and analysis coverage throughout race weekends, and a variety of other miscellaneous interesting video clips in between.

 Can I get a concise overview of where the sport stands at the start of the season?